-Oregon Ballet Theatre is one of only a few companies that performs George Balanchine's version of The Nutcracker annually (the other being New York City Ballet).
-You're invited to follow our heroine Marie on a wild festive adventure that is filled with toys that spring to life, where snowflakes pirouette, and enter a world of sweets, where you'll be treated to no less than 17 dance vignettes!
-This year, dancers will be accompanied by the full Oregon Ballet Theatre Orchestra performing live for ten performances.
+Oregon Ballet Theatre is one of only a few companies that perform George Balanchine's version of The Nutcracker annually (the other being New York City Ballet).
+You're invited to follow our heroine Marie on a wild festive adventure that is filled with toys that spring to life, where snowflakes pirouette and enter a world of sweets, where you'll be treated to no less than 17 dance vignettes!
+This year, dancers will be accompanied by the full Oregon Ballet Theatre Orchestra performing live.

 WHAT IS THE NUTCRACKER ABOUT?

 Our story starts on Christmas Eve at a fabulous winter ball held by Marie's wealthy parents (Clara is renamed Marie in all Balanchine productions).
 The party is in full swing when in sweeps the mysterious godfather, Herr Drosselmeyer, a prodigious dollmaker - and some whisper, magician! - with his handsome nephew.
 Marie, a young girl on the cusp of womanhood notices the young man and is taken with him.
 As a gift, Drosselmeyer hands out marvelously life-sized dolls who dance and spring about the stage.
 To Marie, he presents a handsomely made nutcracker doll.
 Delighted with her present, Marie dances about with it, until her boisterous younger brother grabs it and manages to break its jaw.
 Marie is bereft until Drosselmeyer fixes it, and all is well.